mariahfernnn/indulge/README.md

 ## Known Bugs & Future Development
 - **Restaurant Login:** Currently, any email and password combination will log you in.
-- **Restaurant Incoming Orders:** Only items ordered from the first restaurant(i.e. Baro) is listed in this section.
+- **Restaurant Incoming Orders:** Only items ordered from the first restaurant(i.e. Baro) are listed in this section.